tmobile/magentaA11y/_checklist-web/stepper-input.md

 ---
 layout: entry
 title:  "Stepper input"
-description: "How to code and test an accessible listbox select dropdown for the Web"
+description: "How to code and test an accessible stepper input"

 categories: form